Have you heard of resistant starch? If not, be prepared to change your relationship with starchy foods because some are quite healthy.

 Most popular diet trends today eliminate starchy carbohydrates citing that these foods will spike your blood sugar or prevent weight loss.
-This is not true for everyone.
+However, this is not true for everyone.
 This hype has caused people to fear all starches such as potatoes, rice, bread, and some starchy vegetables like corn, peas, beets, and squash.
-Starch, which is found in many carbohydrate foods, is one the most important nutritional sources of energy for humans.
+Starch, which is found in many carbohydrate foods, is one of the most important nutritional sources of energy for humans.
 It can be classified into three categories: rapidly digestible, slowly digestible, and resistant starch.
-It is resistant starch that has gotten the most attention for the health-conscious person.
+But, it is resistant starch that has gotten the most attention for the health-conscious person.

-Resistant starch is considered the third type of dietary fiber along with insoluble and soluble fiber.
-There are different types which may coexist in the same food.
+RS is considered the third type of dietary fiber along with insoluble and soluble fiber.
+There are different types that may coexist in the same food.
 Basically, resistant starch “resists” digestion, meaning it stays in your digestive tract and feeds your beneficial bacteria instead of quickly turning into blood sugar.
-Your good bacteria slowly break it down and turn it into a specific fatty acid that helps to protect your digestive tract, making it easier for your body to repair any damage.
+Because of this, your good bacteria slowly break it down and turn it into a specific fatty acid that helps to protect your digestive tract, therefore making it easier for your body to repair any damage.
 This is a good thing.

 Type 2 is found mainly in raw potatoes (which not many people eat) and unripe bananas (as the banana ripens, the resistant starch turns into regular starch and can be quickly absorbed).

 Type 3, known as retrograde resistant starch, is formed when certain starches are cooked and cooled, such as potatoes, pasta, or rice.
 The cooling process turns some of the digestible starch into resistant starch by a process called “retrogradation.”
-Examples of this include cold pasta salad, potato salad, and sushi rice.
+For example, cold pasta salad, potato salad, and sushi rice.

 Type 4 is man-made through a chemical process and found in some processed foods.

-There are many studies that show resistant starch has significant, positive effects on our gut microbiotia.4 It may also play a supportive role for enhancing the efficacy of cancer treatments5 and has potential protective effects for those with ulcerative colitis who are at risk for colorectal cancer.6 So do we really want to eliminate all starchy carbohydrates from our diets?
+There are many studies that show RS has significant, positive effects on our gut microbiotia.4 It may also play a supportive role in enhancing the efficacy of cancer treatments5 and has potential protective effects for those with ulcerative colitis who are at risk for colorectal cancer.6 So do we really want to eliminate all starchy carbohydrates from our diets?

 So once again nature wins and has created the perfect blend of nutrients in real food.
 Eat resistant starch from whole foods for beneficial health effects.
 Here are some ideas: